egatsak/simple-crud-api/README.md

 Use [Postman](https://www.postman.com/) or [Insomnia](https://insomnia.rest/) to send HTTP requests.

-In the root folder you can find `Insomnia_doc.json` - you can use it if you prefer Insomnia (as me).
+In the root folder you can find `Insomnia_doc.json` - you can use it if you prefer Insomnia (as I do).

 Default URL will be `http://localhost:5000/api/users`